bdach/bdach.github.io/_posts/2018-05-03-crate-pusher-part-1.md

 # What's next?

 This first post has turned out to be a lot longer than I had expected, so it's probably best for me to finish this up for the time being.
-Now there's a working display, I can move onto handling user input and implementing the actual gameplay of Sokoban, first using simple transition.
+Now there's a working display, I can move onto handling user input and implementing the actual gameplay of Sokoban, first using simple transitions.
 After that I will attempt to animate the sprites a little bit to get that extra bit of flashiness, and finish off the whole thing with some menus.

 If you have gotten this far, thank you for reading this post and I hope you enjoyed it!